Do the Digit Insurance

 9. Increases Iron in Body

 Amla has a high content of iron.
-This helps in increasing the amount of haemoglobin in red blood cells in the body.
+This helps increase the amount of haemoglobin in red blood cells in the body.
+Amla is a good source of vitamin C that aids in iron absorption in the body.
+Research has shown that regular intake of Amla juice can raise iron and haemoglobin levels.

 10. Increases Bone Strength